urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 data has no corresponding mark in `/mar` or it fails validation, it will crash before it touches the agent.

-A mark file is a `door` with three arms.
+A mark file is a door with exactly three arms.
 The door's sample is the data type the mark will handle.
 For example, the sample of the `%noun` mark is just `non=*`, since it handles any noun.
 The three arms are as follows: